-- (1) A person shall be disqualified for election as or for being a Senator or Deputy if that person - (a) holds any paid office or other place of profit under the Crown; - (b) is a member of the States of Jersey Police Force;

-- (c) is compulsorily detained or subject to a guardianship order under the Mental Health (Jersey) Law 19695; - (d) has a curator of his or her person or property; - (e) has an attorney without whom he or she may not act in matters movable or immovable; - (f) subject to paragraphs (3) and (4), has become bankrupt or made a composition or arrangement with his or her creditors; - (g) has been convicted of an offence under the Corruption (Jersey) Law 20066 by virtue of that person being, within the meaning of that Law, a public official or a member, officer or employee of a public body; or - (h) within the 7 years immediately preceding the date of his or her election, or since his or her election, has been convicted, whether in Jersey or elsewhere, of any offence and ordered to be imprisoned for a period of not less than 3 months, without the option of a fine.7 - (2) A person shall be disqualified for being a Senator or Deputy upon - (a) ceasing to be a British citizen; or - (b) not being resident in Jersey for a period of more than 6 months. - (3) The disqualification attaching to a person by reason of his or her having become bankrupt shall cease - (a) if the person pays his or her debts in full on or before the conclusion of the bankruptcy proceedings, on the day the proceedings are concluded; - (b) in any other case, on the expiry of 5 years from the day the proceedings are concluded. - (4) The disqualification attaching to a person by reason of his or her having made a composition or arrangement with his or her creditors shall cease - (a) if the person pays his or her debts in full, on the day on which the payment is completed; - (b) in any other case, on the expiry of 5 years from the day on which the terms of the composition or arrangement are fulfilled.
+- (1) A person shall be disqualified for election as or for being a Senator or Deputy if that person - (a) holds any paid office or other place of profit under the Crown; - (b) is a member of the States of Jersey Police Force; - (c) is detained in an approved establishment or is subject to guardianship under the Mental Health (Jersey) Law 2016; - (d) is a person in respect of whom a delegate has been appointed under Part 4 of the Capacity and Self-Determination (Jersey) Law 2016; - (e) has an attorney without whom he or she may not act in matters movable or immovable; - (f) subject to paragraphs (3) and (4), has become bankrupt or made a composition or arrangement with his or her creditors; - (g) has been convicted of an offence under the Corruption (Jersey) Law 2006 by virtue of that person being, within the meaning of that Law, a public official or a member, officer or employee of a public body; or - (h) within the 7 years immediately preceding the date of his or her election, or since his or her election, has been convicted, whether in Jersey or elsewhere, of any offence and ordered to be imprisoned for a period of not less than 3 months, without the option of a fine.7 - (2) A person shall be disqualified for being a Senator or Deputy upon - (a) ceasing to be a British citizen; or - (b) not being resident in Jersey for a period of more than 6 months. - (3) The disqualification attaching to a person by reason of his or her having become bankrupt shall cease - (a) if the person pays his or her debts in full on or before the conclusion of the bankruptcy proceedings, on the day the proceedings are concluded; - (b) in any other case, on the expiry of 5 years from the day the proceedings are concluded. - (4) The disqualification attaching to a person by reason of his or her having made a composition or arrangement with his or her creditors shall cease - (a) if the person pays his or her debts in full, on the day on which the payment is completed; - (b) in any other case, on the expiry of 5 years from the day on which the terms of the composition or arrangement are fulfilled.